Scouting for All Ages

 By joining the Cub Scouts, you’ve taken your first step on the Scouting trail.
 Many people stay in Scouting, one way or another, for many years.
 Some stay for a lifetime.

-First-grade boys join a Tiger Cub den, where each boy works with an adult partner on the requirements to earn his Tiger Cub badge.
+First-graders join a Tiger Cub den, where each boy works with an adult partner on the requirements to earn his Tiger Cub badge.

 Wolf Cub Scouts

-Second-grade boys graduate into a Wolf den.
+Second-graders graduate into a Wolf den.
 They go to weekly den meetings on their own, but their families still help them work on the requirements for the Wolf badge.

 Bear Cub Scouts

-Boys in the third grade are members of a Bear den.
+Girls and Boys in the third grade are members of a Bear den.
 They also work with their families to do the requirements for the Bear badge, but boys this old have enough knowledge and skill to take on more of the work by themselves.

-Boys in the fourth and fifth grades become Webelos Scouts.
+Youth in the fourth and fifth grades become Webelos Scouts.
 Webelos Scouts do more advanced activities to get ready to graduate into Boy Scouting.